 The Mindful Birding project encourages birders to have gratifying experiences while maintaining the ability of birds to behave naturally.
-We present ethical birding guidelines from around the world, and offers awards to Birding Festivals of the Pacific Flyway that demonstrate improved or superior ethics.
+We present ethical birding guidelines from around the world, and offers awards to Birding Festivals that demonstrate improved or superior ethics.

 The project has three goals: (1) increase awareness of ethical birding guidelines, (2) increase the conservation contributions from America's birders and birdwatchers, and (3) encourage a practice of mindfulness among birders.